-- No pharmacy students enrolled in not less than the first year of a professional program of an accredited college of pharmacy may serve an internship in this state with a preceptor without holding a valid limited license by the Board of Pharmacy pursuant to the provisions of section 5-19.1-15 of the General Laws of Rhode Island, as amended. - 6.7 Prior to commencing internship, the applicant must obtain a limited license from the Department.
+- No pharmacy students enrolled in not less than the first year of a professional program of an accredited college of pharmacy may serve an internship in this state with a preceptor without holding a valid limited license by the Board of Pharmacy pursuant to the provisions of §5-19.1-15 of the Act. - 6.7 Prior to commencing internship, the applicant must obtain a limited license from the Department.
 A limited license shall be granted to an applicant who: - 1. is eighteen (18) years of age or older; - 2. has satisfied the Board that he or she is of good moral and professional character; - 3. is enrolled in at least the first year of a professional program of an accredited college of pharmacy.